AdobeDocs/experience-manager-learn.en/help/forms/listing-custom-asset-types/part2.md

 >If your portal is listing custom asset types on a publish server please make sure you give "read" permission to "fd-service" user to the node **/apps/fd/fp/extensions/querybuilder**

 ![assettypes](assets/assettypeslistings.png)
-[Please download and install this package using package manager.](assets/customassettypekt1.zip) This contains sample mp4 and word documents and xdp files that will be used as asset types to list using the search and lister component
+[Please download and install this package using package manager.](assets/customassettypekt1.zip) This contains sample mp4 and word documents and xdp files that is used as asset types to list using the search and lister component